HETDEX/dexcube/README.md

 - extraction of 1‑D spectra and emission‑line measurements
 - cross‑matching your detections to external catalogues

-## 🧭 What You'll Learn

-- How the HETDEX data cubes are structured and accessed
-- Tools for inspecting spectra and metadata
-- Interactive widgets for visual exploration
-- Best practices for working with low signal-to-noise 3D data

 ---

 ## 🗂 Notebook Guide